-Along with the single upper eyelid, the epicanthal fold is a defining characteristic of East Asians.
-It is a fold of skin which covers the inner corner of the eye, leading to a sharp narrow angle which gives the eye a “slit like” appearance.
+The epicanthal fold is a fold of skin which covers the inner corner of the eye.
 Although it is almost universally present in Asian people, the degree of severity will vary significantly between individuals.

 Not everyone is suitable for this operation and it would depend on the severity of your epicanthal fold.
 In patients who are suitable the best time for medial epicanthoplasty is at the time of your double eyelid surgery.

-The main drawback with this operation is that it does potentially leave a very small visible scar on the inner side of your new double eyelid fold, whereas in a simple double eyelid procedure the scar is hidden in the depth of the new supreatarsal (double eyelid) fold (therefore not visible with the eyes open).
+The main drawback with this operation is that it does potentially leave a very small visible scar on the inner side of your new double eyelid fold.
+Compared with a simple double eyelid procedure where the scar is hidden in the depth of the new supratarsal (double eyelid) fold, and is therefore not visible with the eyes open.

 This is one of the most common questions asked by patients who are considering the surgery.
-Mr Lin utilizes a technique which places a very small scar within eyelid skin immediately under the new supratarsal (double eyelid) fold.
-This has the advantage of keeping the scar absolutely minimal, as well as to avoid the thicker, more oily skin of the nasal dorsum which potentially gives rise to more visible scars.
+Dr Lin utilizes a technique which places a very small scar within eyelid skin immediately under the new supratarsal (double eyelid) fold.
+This has the advantage of keeping the scar as small as possible, as well as to avoid the thicker, more oily skin of the nasal dorsum which potentially gives rise to more visible scars.